Out-of-sample error estimate for robust M-estimators with convex penalty: Main result

-\begin{assumption}[Loss function] The loss $\rho$ is convex and differentiable, and $\psi=\rho'$ is $1$-Lipschitz with derivative $\psi'$ where the derivative exists. \end{assumption} This allows for a large class of non-robust and robust loss functions, including the square loss $\rho(u)=u^2/2$, the Huber loss $\rho_H(u) = \int_0^{|u|}\min(t,1)dt$ as well as smoothed versions $\rho_H$, cf. \Cref{table:rho_0,table:rho_1} below for some concrete examples.
+\begin{assumption}[Loss function] The loss $\rho$ is convex and differentiable, and $\psi=\rho'$ is $1$-Lipschitz with derivative denoted by $\psi'$ where the derivative exists. \end{assumption} This allows for a large class of non-robust and robust loss functions, including the square loss $\rho(u)=u^2/2$, the Huber loss $\rho_H(u) = \int_0^{|u|}\min(t,1)dt$ as well as smoothed versions of $\rho_H$.
 Since $\psi$ is $1$-Lipschitz, $\psi'$ exist almost everywhere thanks to Rademacher's theorem.
 Loss functions typically require a scaling parameter that depends on the noise level to obtain satisfactory risk bounds, see \cite{dalalyan2019outlier} and the references therein.
 For instance we consider in the main result below the loss

 where $\rho_H$ is the Huber loss and $\Lambda_*>0$ is a scaling parameter.
 Since for the Huber loss $\psi_H =\rho_H'$ is 1-Lipschitz, $\psi(u)=\rho'(u) = \Lambda_*\psi_H(\Lambda_*^{-1} u )$ is also 1-Lipschitz.
 In short, scaling a given loss with a tuning parameter $\Lambda_*$ as in \eqref{eq:loss-scaling} does not change the Lipschitz constant of the first derivative of $\rho$, and the above assumption does not prevent using a scaling parameter $\Lambda_*$.
 Additionally, if the desired loss is such that $\psi$ is $L$-Lipschitz for some constant $L\ne 1$, one may replace $(\rho,g)$ by $(L^{-1}\rho,L^{-1} g)$ to obtain a 1-Lipschitz loss without changing the value of $\hbbeta$ in \eqref{M-estimator-rho}.